josteink/bmx-mode/README.md

 ## status

-While fully usable, this mode is currently under development and is not packaged/finalized, not prepared for publishing on package-repositories like MELPA.
+While fully usable, this mode is currently under development and there may be bugs.

+If so feel free to report them, or even better: Provide PRs!